Security and Business Leaders: A Communications Gap

 About the Author: Rachelle Loyear

 Rachelle Loyear is the VP of Integrated Security Solutions for G4S Americas.
-In this role, she leads the G4S Security Risk Management and Integrated Practices management office, helping G4S customers take advantage the powerful risk management business approach as part of their holistic security programs.
+In this role, she leads the G4S Security Risk Management and Integrated Practices management office.
+Her main task is to help G4S customers take advantage of the powerful risk management business approach.
+She wants these customers to integrate the approach as part of their holistic security programs.

 Rachelle has spent over a decade managing programs in corporate security organizations.
 Focusing strongly on security risk management, she has been responsible for ensuring enterprise resilience in the face of many different types of risks, both physical and cyber.
 Rachelle is PMP, CISM, and MBCP certified, is active in multiple security industry groups, and volunteers as the program manager of the Enterprise Security Risk Management program management office at ASIS, International.